ahhrrr/zebra-client/README.md

 [Read this blog post for background and usage details.](http://codesmaller.com/just-in-time-shipping-at-yerdle/)

+### Troubleshooting
+The follow items are possible actions to fix a printer issue in OtherMRP.
+- Make sure the printer is plugged in, turned on and connected to the USB router.
+- If the printer is not working, first try restarting the computer that it is hosted on.
+- If the above steps don't work, try uninstalling and reinstalling the daemon (instructions here in this README.md file)
+- If this doesn't work, try reinstalling the printer (instructions here in this README.md file)

+Helpful tools for diagnosing an issue: On the computer that the Zebra app lives, open the Console app and navigate to "Files" > "/Library/Logs" > "Zebra Printer Web Socket" and view the logs.
+The error log file should be empty.
+The regular log file should update with pings and pongs from Pusher if it is connected.
+If there is text in the error log, then the daemon likely crashed and should be restarted.
+However, it should restart upon a restart of the computer.

 ### Test
 - git clone zebraclient (from OMCO account)
 - npm install in zebra client